 Hyacinths are grown from bulbs and planted in the fall.
 They grow best in the sun or partial shade.

 I remember when my sister and I visited Seattle for the first time.
 We arrived when hydrangeas were in full bloom everywhere.
 Ever since that trip, I’ve been in love with these vibrant blooms.
 You can learn more about growing hydrangeas here.

-Hydrangeas prefer morning sun and afternoon partial shade.
+Hydrangeas prefer morning sun and partial afternoon shade.
 They will grow in partial shade too.

 The colors of your blooms will change depending on how much acid is in the soil.
 They come in pink, blue, green, white, and purple.

-It’s been fun to see all the different colors they have turned, depending on the soil acid content.
+It’s been fun to see all the different colors they have turned depending on the soil acid content.
 You can control the color, but I found it more fun to see what color they wanted to be from year to year.

 Irises need at least six hours of sunlight.
 They need well-drained soil and make sure they have breathing room.